httpie/django-encrypted-model-fields/README.rst

 Running this command will print an encryption key to the terminal, which can be configured in your environment or settings file.

+NOTE: This command will ONLY work in a CLEAN, NEW django project that does NOT import encrypted_model_fields in any of it's apps.
+IF you are already importing encrypted_model_fields, try running this in a python shell instead:

+import os
+import base64

+new_key = base64.urlsafe_b64encode(os.urandom(32))
+print(new_key)

 Development Environment
 -----------------------